gavinlyonsrepo/HD44780_LCD_RPI/README.md

 ## Installation

-1. Install the dependency bcm2835 Library if not installed( see notes about issue 1.73)
+1. Install the dependency bcm2835 Library if not installed.
 	* Install the C libraries of bcm2835, [Installation instructions here](http://www.airspayce.com/mikem/bcm2835/)

 2. Download the HD44780_LCD_RPI library